Satyamchaudhary2005/Web-scrapper-summarizer/README.md

 # Web Scraper Summarizer

-Minimal Python CLI utility that fetches a public web page, extracts the readable text, and produces a concise summary.
+Python toolkit for fetching a public web page, extracting the readable text, and producing a concise extractive summary.
+It ships with both a command-line interface and a lightweight Flask web UI so anyone can generate summaries in the browser.

 ## Features

 - Downloads HTML with robust error handling and User-Agent spoofing.
 - Cleans the document and keeps the main textual content.
 - Generates an extractive summary using a frequency-based ranking algorithm.
-- Outputs both the page title and summary to the console or optionally to a file.
+- Works via CLI or browser-based interface.

 ## Requirements